alexblattner/RubberDiffusers/README.md

 ```
 Default values:
 strength=0.75
+skip_noise=False #whether to skip the added noise from the strength procedure.
+Useful to simulate an efficient hires fix implementation
 Requirements:
 image= an image or list of images

 # apply_inpainting
 Assuming you apply nothing else, it will work exactly like in diffusers.
 In order to use inpainting, you need to do the following: